The new year is a perfect time to step up your SEO game.

 Optimizing tags aren’t exactly in the wheelhouse of the average user.
 Sure, they’ve existed for a long time – but most people ignore them.
 Thanks to the rise of easy text editing and DIY websites, there are plenty of great business sites out there that ignore these tags, or worse yet, filling them with worthless verbiage like “Welcome to Our Website”.

 H1 tags play a prominent role in your site’s ranking.
 Not only do they factor into the ranking algorithm, but they also factor into how your reading public relates to your content.
 Without a good tag, you’ll risk letting your site go unseen.
+One great example of how a business site uses these tags is that of businessheraldtoday.com.
+You must check it out for a better understanding.

 Don’t Ignore Page Speed